Skip to main content

 SW Christian leads match 1-0

 During the opening of the second set, the Stars made sure the Eagles didn’t gather any momentum, considering how close it was in the first set.
-New Life Academy hasn’t been able to get Marisa Michaelis going — she had 300 kills entering the state tournament.
+New Life Academy hasn’t been able to get Marisa Michaelis going.
+She had 300 kills entering the state tournament.

 – Marcus Fuller